michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0070.md

 - v: cause fear in
 - v: drive out by frightening
 ### Family
-frighten: frightened, frightening, frightens+;frightened: frighteneder, frightenedest, frightenedly, unfrightened;frightening: frighteningly, frightenings
+- frighten: frightened, frightening, frightens+
+- frightened: frighteneder, frightenedest, frightenedly, unfrightened
+- frightening: frighteningly, frightenings
 ### Examples
 - With relatives and friends still in harm's way in Syria, or seeking sanctuary in neighbouring countries, these are frightening times.
 - The frightening prospect for opponents is, Hurts will only improve.